thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/validate.md

       cel:
         expressions:
           - expression: "object.spec.externalTrafficPolicy.matches('Local')"
-            message: "All NodePort Services must use an externalTrafficPolicy of Local."
+            message: 'All NodePort Services must use an externalTrafficPolicy of Local.'
 ```

 Attempting to apply a `Service` of type `NodePort` with `externalTrafficPolicy` set to `Cluster` will result in a blocking action.